airbrain-org/traingen/README.md

 This short video sequence demonstrates the use of the TrainGen scripts to automatically move the main camera around designated objects in the scene.
 In this demonstration the objects are smoke trails representing the early stages of an uncontrolled fire.
 Each time the camera is moved an image is captured and saved in one of two directories, one reserved for scenes where the object is present, and the other for where it is not.
 Both types of images are used to train a Deep Learning network and verify correct output when the particular object is not present.
 The position of the camera and parameters for appearance of the smoke are randomly modified between images using predefined ranges for each value modified.

 In the beginning of the video the main camera is shown moving to new positions with short pauses between each movement.
-This occurs because the camera movements are triggered when the user presses the right shift key on the keyboard.
-Later each movement occurs without being triggered and each new movement occurs without delay.
+This occurs because the camera movements are triggered when the user presses the right-shift key on the keyboard.
+Later, each movement occurs without being triggered and each new movement occurs without delay.
 This generates images as fast as possible while they are saved in their respective directories.

 If a smoke trail appears in the scene, the smoke particles flow for a randomly generated time period before the image is captured.
 This allows time for changes in the properties of the particle system used to generate the smoke trail to appear on screen.